nguyenhuy0905/tinydb/src/dbfile/README.md

 - Also, maybe not hard-code 4096 as page size either.
 I can use something like `getconf PAGESIZE` on Unix systems.
 On Windows though.
 - Make a B+ Tree hash table for secondary keys functionality.
+- Maybe use a "write handler" instead of eagerly writing into the database.
+Cuz, we all know database writes are slow, so how about we delay doing that.
+Or, a "commit" system.
+But, this is optimization that should be done much much later.